espressif/esp-idf-cxx/examples/gpio_intr_cxx/README.md

 ## How to use example

+The example demonstrates the usage of lambda function, static function and non static member method as callback for GPIO interrupts.
+It also highlights the registration of several callbacks to the same GPIO interrupt.

 ### Hardware Required

 Any ESP32 family development board.

 Connect a line on the 3.3V output of the ESP32 family development board.

-Use the line to trigger a state change from LOW to HIGH on the GPIO configured as input with pull-down in the main.cpp (by default it is set to GPIO 10).
+Use the line to trigger a state change from LOW to HIGH on the GPIOs configured as input with pull-down in the main.cpp (by default GPIO 12, 13 and 27 are set).

-The interrupt callback provided in the class `TriggerCounter` should be triggered, incrementing a counter variable resulting in an output on the console.

 ### Configure the project